 Kubernetes supports the concept of virtual hosting by using Ingress resources.
 The Ingress controller provided with your cluster enables Ingress resources for your cluster.
 The Ingress controller is highly available (HA) with two replicas.
 You can read more about Ingress resources in the official Kubernetes documentation.

-Sites available through the Ingress controller are routed to by subdomain, such
+Sites available through the Ingress controller are prefixed with the

 The Kubernetes Authentication service enables access to Kubernetes clusters to

 users who provide valid tokens.
 However, to authorize a user to perform a